openSUSE/salt-test/README.md

 # `salt-test`

 `salt-test` is a test suite launcher for Salt's test suite by "test group".
 It takes a `skiplist` that defines which tests files to ignore and which tests to skip. `salt-test` expects the Salt test suite installed via the `python3-salt-testsuite`/`venv-salt-minion-testsuite` rpms.
-By default, `venv-salt-minion-testsuite` is used (`--flavor bundle`).
-Pass `--flavor classic` to execute tests inside the `python3-salt-testsuite` package.
+By default, `venv-salt-minion-testsuite` is used (`--package-flavor bundle`).

 ## Usage
 The basic usage is `salt-test --skiplist skiplist.toml <test group>`.